CDCgov/prime-reportstream/prime-router/docs/proposals/0014-data-quality-scoring/0014-data-quality-scoring.md

 | inLIVD() | value in LIVD table |
 | isNPI() | value is valid NPI |

 Each test would contribute to towards the total data quality score.
-The score value would be maintained as a property of the Report.
-The value could be analyzed individually and over time.
+A new function would calculate the score and a new field would be needed in the COVID Result Metadata table to hold the total score.
+At that point the score could be used in further analysis over time.

+### Implementation Risks

+If the scoring logic changes at any point after the initial production launch, all prior scores would need to be accounted for.
+Since a few of the fields (Patient name, dob, phone) are PII and cannot be retained long term, the score cannot be recalculated following the logic changes.
+So if a change is required, then all past scores should be voided.
+A potential solution is to replace the score with a general value such as a grade (A, B, C, etc).

 ## Future Consideration

 Data analysis is not a new concept and is important to all data systems.
-As such, there are data analysis frameworks and libraries that could be investigated and implemented to build a richer data analysis environment.
+As such, there are data analysis frameworks and libraries that could be investigated and implemented to build a richer data-analytics environment.
 If we begin with the implementation described above I think the users may quickly see the potential.
 Do we need to re-invent the wheel?
 Or is there an opportunity to use existing tools?